3 Questions to ask a new web contractor

 Is your work well documented and designed?

-Recently Alopex was contacted by a client in a small town of Alaska where their local developer passed away suddenly.
-It appears as though he was also providing his own hosting—which makes things very difficult.
+Recently Alopex was contacted by a client in a small town in Alaska where their local developer passed away suddenly.
+It appears as though he was also providing his hosting—which makes things very difficult.
 Accidents happen, and for whatever reason, if you need to be able to get access to your site and files, you need to know how to do that.